Tintin2710/projet_DSSP/README.md

 ## Usage
 This script processes a PDB file to extract main chain atoms, detect hydrogen bonds, assign secondary structures, and compare the results with DSSP.
 Follow the steps below to use the script:

 **Install Dependencies**: Make sure the necessary Python packages are installed.
-Use either conda with the environment.yml file for `conda`:
+Use either conda with the DSSPenv.yml file for `conda`:
 `conda env create -f DSSPenv.yml`

 **Prepare the PDB File**: Ensure you have the PDB file you want to analyze.
 Place it in the appropriate directory.

 **Run the Script**: To run the script, provide the path to the PDB file as an argument.
-You can modify the pdb_filename variable directly in `main.py` or pass it dynamically.
+You can modify the pdb_filename dynamically.

 Here’s an example:
 ```